CTreffOS/mastodon/about.md

 **"Be excellent to each other"** is easier said than done, and means different things to different people.

-The following rules are a (non-exhaustive) list of behaviours that may lead to deletion of toots, silencing or suspension of accounts, at the descretion of the instance administrators, as described in our [Terms](https://osna.social/terms).
+The following rules are a (non-exhaustive) list of behaviours that may lead to deletion of toots, silencing or suspension of accounts, at the discretion of the instance administrators, as described in our [Terms](https://osna.social/terms).

 * We do not tolerate threatening behaviour, stalking, and [doxxing](https://en.wikipedia.org/wiki/Doxing).
-* We do not tolerate racsim, sexism, abuse, and their endorsement.
+* We do not tolerate racism, sexism, abuse, and their endorsement.
 * We do not tolerate discrimination of sexes, genders or sexual minorities.
 * We do not tolerate violent nationalist propaganda, Nazi symbolism or promoting the ideology of National Socialism.
 * We do not tolerate contact with a user who has stated that they do not wish to be contacted.